 How to Use this Tool: Once the position description has been developed using the previous tools, a scoring matrix like this one can be developed to ensure that the priority KSA and qualification areas are included and have the proper scoring and weighting.
 Once completed, this tool allows a systematic, comprehensive, consistent review for each candidate interviewed.
 The sample below has been completed for the County Epidemiologist.
-Socioeconomic bias can be unintentionally implied with advanced degrees.
 The posting and PD description do not indicate an advance degree is needed, the education section could be deleted.